 But sometimes clients need a deeper level of editorial control, for example, to be able to build new pages using the existing design styles, or add new plugins to the site.

-Knowing how you expect to edit and develop the site over time helps your digital marketing agency guide you to a CMS that's going to work for you, so that's great information to put into your website brief.
+Knowing how you expect to edit and develop the site over time also helps your agency guide you to a CMS that's going to work for you, so that's great information to put into your website brief.

 3rd party integration